 General Observing Information

-- Use the calibrator database.
+- Choose calibration sources from the calibrator database.

 - Use COORD to determine Rise/Set times of objects.